PencilCode/blog/README.md

 This is the source for the blog to be hosted at [blog.pencilcode.net](http://blog.pencilcode.net).

+To use the first time after cloning the repository, do: npm install

+Then, to build the site and start a web server: npm run devserver

+As you make changes, docpad will notice changes and try to rebuild.
+However, that process does not seem to update the front page.
+If that happens, kill the server (control-C) and build and start the server again.

-It is based on the docpad blog infrastrucure generously opened for reuse by
+This is based on the docpad blog infrastructure generously opened for reuse by
 [Erv Walter](http://www.ewal.net/2013/10/08/blogging-with-docpad/).